AtNE-Trust/KDD_SoRecommendation/Data/README.txt

-# AtNE-Trust: Attributed Trust Network Embedding for Trust Predicrion in Online Social Networks
+# Capturing Rich Relations of Users and Items with Multi-Graph Attention Networks for Social Recommendation

 Datasets: Epinions and Ciao datasets are used in this paper.
 The raw datasets are available at: http://www.cse.msu.edu/~tangjili/trust.html